 18. Morley JE, Charlton E, Patrick P, Kaiser FE, Cadeau P, McCready D, Perry III HM.
 Validation of a screening questionnaire for androgen deficiency in aging males.
 Metabolism 2000; 49:1239-42.

 19. Smith KW, Feldman HA, McKinlay JB.
-Construction and field validation of a self-administered screener for testosterone deficiency (hypogonadism) in ageing men.
+Construction and field validation of a self-administered screener for testosterone deficiency (hypogonadism) in aging men.
 Clinical Endocrinology 2000; 53:703-11.